vdjserver/repertoire-summarization/README.txt

 1) CDR3 length histogram (in kabat and imgt modes),
-2) JSON-formatted hierachies of the IMGT alleles and corresponding counts of segments in top combinations with agregrated counts, 3) read-level summary statistics , and 4 ) vdjml files of the parsed data.
+2) JSON-formatted hierachies of the IMGT alleles and corresponding counts of segments in top combinations with agregrated counts, 3) read-level summary statistics (TSV) , and 4 ) vdjml files of the parsed data.

 The rep_char.py script is designed to support the above 4 functions.